 Upon installation of systems, the designer shall perform the commissioning of the entire PV and/or WSS system.
 The assigned commissioner shall ensure and document that all building systems perform interactively according to the design intent and the owner's operational needs.
 The commissioning process includes documentation, equipment startup, control system calibration, testing, balancing, and performance testing.
-Perform the commissioning and Inspection following the International Electrotechnical Commission (IEC) standard IEC 62446, any local or state regulation, program requirements, and correct any finding.
+Perform the commissioning and Inspection Commissioning and Inspection shall be performed following the International Electrotechnical Commission (IEC) Standard IEC 62446, any local or state regulation, program requirements, and correct any finding.

 A digital copy of the commissioning report must be uploaded into the Grant Management System and/or any other PRDOH management tool.
-A second system recommissioning is mandatory at the end of the first year of operation.
-PRDOH shall receive a commissioning report by the installer/contractor.
-In the event of a re-commissioning test failure, the installer/contractor will be responsible for the corrections, repairs, and proper functioning of the system.
+System recommissioning is mandatory at the end of the first year of operation.
+The recommissioning report will be provided to PRDOH by the Installer/Contractor after the recommissioning process has been performed.
+In the event of a re-commissioning test failure, the Installer/Contractor will be responsible for the corrections, repairs, and proper functioning of the system.